New Products

 Before buying equipment, it helps to know what kind of gear you’ll actually use and how to organise it.
 This checklist is grouped into functional zones so you can mix and match based on your goals, space and training style.

-Here’s how to set up a gym at home that works for you.
+Here’s a guideline that will help you understand how to set up a gym at home that works for you.

 If strength training is a priority, start with weight training tools that don’t take over the whole room.